PID Control

 Precision Line Following

-Ensuring AGVs adhere strictly to magnetic tape or painted lines in tight warehouse aisles, minimizing deviations even at high speeds.
+Keeps AGVs glued to magnetic tape or painted lines in cramped warehouse aisles, even at top speeds with barely any wandering.

 Adaptive Speed Control